Here are the TV shows, online trends, films and YouTubers I’ve been enjoying this quarter:

 Letting the Person in Front of Me Decide What I Eat for 24 Hours Challenge videos

 While I couldn’t get my head around this challenge when I saw that Jacy and Kacy from YouTube have done it, I decided to watch it and I totally got the gist afterwards.
 Basically at least one YouTuber goes to a drive-through branch of a fast food chain and orders whatever the person/people in the vehicle in front of them have ordered.
 The YouTuber then gets exactly what the people in front of them have ordered.
-Jacy and Kacy have done three parts of this challenge while Sam4G0d has done two albeit on foot since she doesn’t drive: one in London and the other in Disneyland Paris for example.
+Jacy and Kacy have done three parts of this challenge while Sam4G0d has done two albeit on foot since she doesn’t drive: one in London and the other in Disneyland Paris for example (unfortunately I have had to remove Sam’s videos from this post because her YouTube channel that she uploaded these videos to was hacked, so I have added Jacy and Kacy’s other LTPIFOUDWWEF24H videos instead).
 This is a very entertaining challenge and one of the biggest this year so far.